-If you're prone to irritation down there, organic tampons might be a better choice, says Dr. Svets, because they're free of fragrances and dyes.
+If you're prone to irritation down there, organic tampons might be a better choice, says Monica Svets, an ob-gyn in Cleveland, Ohio, because they're free of fragrances and dyes.
 But otherwise, you don't need to splurge on the organic kind.
 According to the FDA, tampons have been tested and found to contain only trace amounts of chemicals (if any), and the risk of adverse health effects from such tiny amounts is negligible.

 Your periods may get worse during perimenopause